 Registering for the GST and QST – Short-Term Accommodations

-If your income does not exceed $30,000 for the reference period mentioned above, you are considered a small supplier and as such you are not required to register for the GST and QST or to collect these taxes.
+If your total taxable supplies do not exceed $30,000 in a given calendar quarter or for the four calendar quarters that precede it, you are considered a small supplier and as such you are not required to register for the GST and QST or to collect these taxes.

 - the price of an overnight stay;